fetchai/fetchd/CONTRIBUTING.md

 To ensure consistency throughout the source code, keep these rules in mind as you are working:

 <!-- markdown-link-check-disable -->
 - All code must pass our code quality checks (linters, formatters, etc).
+See the [development guide](DEVELOPING.md) section for more detail.
 <!-- markdown-link-check-enable -->

 - All features **must be tested** via unit-tests and if applicable integration-tests.
 Bug fixes also require tests, because the presence of bugs usually indicates insufficient test coverage.
 Tests help to:

     1. Prove that your code works correctly, and
     2. Guard against future breaking changes and lower the maintenance cost.

 - All public features **must be documented**.
-- All files must include a license header.
-- Keep API compatibility in mind when you change any code under `fetchd`.
+- Keep API compatibility in mind when you change any code.
+Above version `1.0.0`, breaking changes can happen across versions with different left digit.
+Below version `1.0.0`, they can happen across versions with different middle digit.
+Reviewers of your pull request will comment on any API compatibility issues.

 ## <a name="commit"></a> Commit Message Convention

 This project uses Conventional Commits to generate release notes and to determine versioning.
 Please follow the [Conventional Commits v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/).
 The commit types must be one of the following:

 - **chore**: Commits that don't directly add features, fix bugs, or refactor code, but rather maintain the project or its surrounding processes.
-  - **ci**: Changes to our CI configuration files and scripts.
+- **ci**: Changes to our CI configuration files and scripts
-  - **docs**: Changes to the documentation.
+- **docs**: Changes to the documentation
-  - **feat**: A new feature.
+- **feat**: A new feature
-  - **fix**: A bug fix.
+- **fix**: A bug fix
 - **refactor**: A code change that neither fixes a bug nor adds a feature
-  - **test**: Adding missing tests or correcting existing tests.
+- **test**: Adding missing tests or correcting existing tests
 - **revert**: Reverts a previous commit that introduced an issue or unintended change.
 This essentially undoes a previous commit.
 - **style**: Changes that only affect code formatting or style, without affecting functionality.
 This ensures consistency and readability of the codebase.
 - **perf**: Changes that improve the performance of the project.

 Commit messages should adhere to this standard and be of the form: